paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-007-boards-councils-and-committees.md

 (9) Preparing comments on annual proposals for budget levels for research on nuclear weapons and transmitting those comments to the Secretary of Defense and the Secretary of Energy before the preparation of the annual budget requests by the Secretaries of those departments.

-(10) Coordinating and providing guidance and oversight on nuclear command, control, and communications systems.

-(11) Coordinating and approving the annual budget proposals of the National Nuclear Security Administration.
+(10) Coordinating and approving the annual budget proposals of the National Nuclear Security Administration.

-(12) Providing—
+(11) Providing—

   (A) broad guidance regarding priorities for research on improved conventional weapons, and